2023 Bengaluru Open – Doubles

 Alexander Erler and Arjun Kadhe were the defending champions but only Kadhe chose to defend his title, partnering Maximilian Neuchrist.
-Kadhe lost in the semifinals to Anirudh Chandrasekar and Vijay Sundar Prashanth.
+Kadhe and Neuchrist lost in the semifinals to Anirudh Chandrasekar and Vijay Sundar Prashanth.

 Chung Yun-seong and Hsu Yu-hsiou won the title after defeating Chandrasekar and Prashanth 3–6, 7–6(9–7), [11–9] in the final.